leorrodrigues/gpu_scheduler/README.md

 Please make sure to update the tests as appropriate.

 ## License
-This software is under Mozilla Public License 2.0 license
+This software is under MPL-2 license